- Undergraduate Program

 PSCI 410 Nonprofit Strategic Planning – 2 credits

-b) 4 credits of PSCI 498 or 598 Internship.
+b) 4 credits of PSCI 498 Internship.
 The internship component includes at least 350 hours of volunteer or paid hours working directly with a nonprofit organization.
 If the student works at a nonprofit organization, professional work that is aligned with the program focus will qualify as internship credit.
 Students will complete various reflection activities, including a formal, 10-page paper documenting their learning throughout the internship experience.
 For questions about the internship, contact the Office for Civic Engagement.

 All courses taken in pursuit of the certificate must be taken for graded credit, and a grade of C or above must be achieved in order to receive credit for any course.